nvaccess/nvda/tests/manual/addonStore.md

 ## Browsing add-ons

-### Filter add-ons by status
-Add-ons can be filtered by status.

-1. Open the add-on store
-1. Jump to the filter-by status field (`alt+f`)
-1. Filter by each status, ensure expected add-ons are displayed.
-    - Installed: should include installed, disabled, and updatable add-ons.
-    - Updatable: should include installed add-ons which can be updated or replaced by an add-on store version
-    - Disabled: should include manually disabled add-ons and add-ons disabled due to incompatibility
-    - Available: should include add-ons available for install

 ### Filter add-ons by channel
-Add-ons can be filtered by channel: e.g. stable, beta, dev.
+Add-ons can be filtered by channel: e.g. stable, beta, dev, external.

 1. Open the add-on store
 1. Jump to the filter-by channel field (`alt+n`)